jamiehannaford/what-happens-when-k8s/README.md

 What's worth pointing out before we continue is that Kubernetes uses a _versioned_ API that is categorised into "API groups".
 An API group is meant to categorise similar resources so that they're easier to reason about.
 It also provides a better alternative to a singular monolithic API.
 The API group of a Deployment is named `apps`, and its most recent version is `v1beta2`.
 This is why you need type `apiVersion: apps/v1beta2` at the top of your Deployment manifests.

-Anywho...
+Anyhow...
 After kubectl generates the runtime object, it starts to [find the appropriate API group and version](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L580-L597) for it and then [assembles a versioned client](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L598) that is aware of the various REST semantics for the resource.
 This discovery stage is called version negotiation and involves kubectl scanning the `/apis` path on the remote API to retrieve all possible API groups.
 Since kube-apiserver exposes its schema document (in OpenAPI format) at this path, it's easy for clients to perform their own discovery.

-To improve performance, kubectl also [caches the OpenAPI schema](https://github.com/kubernetes/kubernetes/blob/7650665059e65b4b22375d1e28da5306536a12fb/pkg/kubectl/cmd/util/factory_client_access.go#L117) to the `~/.kube/schema` directory.
+To improve performance, kubectl also [caches the OpenAPI schema](https://github.com/kubernetes/kubernetes/blob/7650665059e65b4b22375d1e28da5306536a12fb/pkg/kubectl/cmd/util/factory_client_access.go#L117) to the `~/.kube/cache/discovery` directory.
 If you want to see this API discovery in action, try deleting that directory and running a command with the `-v` flag turned to the max.
 You'll see all the HTTP requests which are trying to find those API versions.
 There are lots!

 The final step is to actually [send](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L628) the HTTP request.
 Once it does so and gets back a successful response, kubectl will then print out a success message [based on the desired output format](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L403-L407).